-The mission of the Sullivan County Center for Workforce Development is to be the recognized leader in providing high quality employment related resources and services to our community's individuals and businesses.
+The Center for Workforce Development (CWD) is the leader in providing high quality employment related resources and services to Sullivan County's individuals and businesses.
 CWD currently oversees and implements employment and training related programs.
 In addition, the Center for Workforce Development staffs the Workforce Development Board.
 CWD works closely with the NYS Department of Labor staff and other local partners to provide services to individuals and businesses in Sullivan County.
 CWD also manages the One Stop Center and is an integral member of the One Stop Operating Consortia.